microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ## Introduction {.page_break_before}

-Angiogenesis is an essential physiological vascularization process for skeletal development and growth as well as for bone healing and regeneration.
-This formation of new blood vessels from preexisting vessels is crucial for successful bone formation and repair [@doi:10.1002/jbm.a.32411; @doi:10.1016/j.bone.2011.09.051; @doi:10.3389/fendo.2013.00106, @doi:10.1007/s10456-017-9541-1; @doi:10.1152/ajpcell.00195.2022].
+Angiogenesis, the formation of new blood vessels from preexisting vessels, is crucial for skeletal development as well as for bone healing and regeneration [@doi:10.1002/jbm.a.32411; @doi:10.1016/j.bone.2011.09.051; @doi:10.3389/fendo.2013.00106, @doi:10.1007/s10456-017-9541-1; @doi:10.1152/ajpcell.00195.2022].
 In addition to carrying nutrients and growth factors, those newly formed blood vessels are a delivery route of stem cells and progenitor cells to the bone-defect site [@doi:10.1016/j.actbio.2018.07.050; @doi:10.1016/j.actbio.2019.02.021; @doi:10.3389/fbioe.2017.00068].
+In the case of bone grafts, many of the synthetic ones fail to bridge critically sized defects due to their inability to promote vascularization [@doi:10.1089/ten.teb.2009.0085; @doi:10.1152/ajpcell.00195.2022].
 The structural nature of skeletal tissue makes three-dimensional (3D) imaging of its vasculature extremely difficult.
 Histology, a destructive and two-dimensional approach, still remains a gold standard for assessing vasculature in bones [@doi:10.1038/s41598-017-13632-5].

 Classic soft tissue imaging techniques such as light sheet microscopy or confocal laser scanning microscopy face challenges in their application due to the encasement of blood vessels in calcified tissue [@doi:10.1038/s41598-017-13632-5].
-Despite recent advancements in tissue clearing-based imaging methods for craniofacial bones in a mouse model [@doi:10.1038/s41467-021-26455-w;@10.1089/scd.2019.0104], the application of such methods remains challenging.
+Despite recent advances in tissue clearing-based imaging methods for craniofacial bones [@doi:10.1038/s41467-021-26455-w; @doi:10.1089/scd.2019.0104], the application of such methods remains challenging and is limited to small animal models.
-In the case of bone grafts, many of the synthetic ones fail to bridge critically sized defects due to their inability to promote vascularization [@doi:10.1089/ten.teb.2009.0085; @doi:10.1152/ajpcell.00195.2022].
-In essence, simultaneous non-destructive 3D imaging of the vasculature within bone tissue and of the bone tissue itself, especially in the case of larger bone grafts, has been a challenge for decades [@doi:10.1007/s10439-015-1253-3; @doi:10.1152/ajpcell.00195.2022].
+Simultaneous non-destructive 3D imaging of the vasculature within bone tissue and of the bone tissue itself, especially in the case of larger bone grafts, has been a challenge for decades [@doi:10.1007/s10439-015-1253-3; @doi:10.1152/ajpcell.00195.2022].
-Thus, many research areas benefit from an improved three-dimensional (3D) imaging of the vasculature within bone tissue: for example bone metastatic disease, bone biology, tissue engineering, implantology, reconstructive surgery and healing of both small and critical size bone defects with or without bone grafts.
+Thus, many research areas benefit from an improved three-dimensional (3D) imaging of the vasculature within bone tissue, for example: bone biology, bone metastatic disease, tissue engineering, implantology, and reconstructive surgery.

 In the last decades, X-ray micro-computed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122].
 Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues it is not easily feasible to distinguish such structures within the bone.
 To unambiguously detect vasculature within bone it is thus necessary to instill the vessels with either a contrast agent or use a casting method to otherwise fill the blood vessels.
-Currently existing protocols for imaging a the vasculature within the bone via a vascular replica, have drawbacks like showing disjoint vascular components or completely missing vascular segments [@doi:10.1002/jemt.20720; @doi:10.1038/s41598-017-13632-5].
+Currently existing protocols for imaging the vasculature within the bone via vascular replica have drawbacks, like showing disjoint vascular components or completely missing vascular segments [@doi:10.1002/jemt.20720; @doi:10.1038/s41598-017-13632-5].
-The contrast difference between the perfusion agent to generate the replica of the vascular network an the mineralized bone make it problematic to perform a distinct segmentation of the bone tissue and the vasculature.
+The minor contrast difference between the perfusion agent to generate the replica of the vascular network an the mineralized bone makes it problematic to distinguish bone tissue and vasculature.
-To enable the proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].
+To enable proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].
-Such a decalcification procedure makes simultaneous assessment of the intracortical bone microstructure and the vascular morphology impossible, though [@doi:10.1038/s41598-017-13632-5].
+Such a decalcification procedure makes simultaneous assessment of bone microstructure and vascular morphology impossible [@doi:10.1038/s41598-017-13632-5].

 Intravascular contrast-agent-enhanced microCT has the potential to overcome these issues.
 It has become a method of choice for the evaluation of angiogenesis in bone tissue engineering and remodeling applications [@doi:10.1089/ten.teb.2008.0153; @doi:10.1016/j.bone.2011.09.051; @doi:10.1152/ajpcell.00195.2022].